Combating Democracy's Problems

 · Identify resources that are available, even intangible ones like enthusiasm and commitment.

-· Organize actions in ways that builds upon the common ground and helps the other become better.
+· Organize actions in ways that builds upon the common ground identified and helps the other become better.

 Asking questions in a different way can help open up the values of certain positions.

 Questions such as: